What is Arm Weakness?

 • Nerve or disc damage can cause pain in the upper back and neck.
 The arm may appear weak because you are trying not to use it, or it is "protecting" it.

-• A rupture or other damage to a cervical disc causes pain when the fluid between the bones of the spine for cushioning is lost.
-Wear and tear of bones and cartilage occurs due to normal aging.
+• A rupture or other damage to a cervical disc causes pain when the fluid between the bones of the spine that cushions it is lost.
+Normal ageing also wears down bones and cartilage.

-• Crowding of the nerve roots in the neck can cause pain and weakness in the arm.
+• Crowding of the nerve roots in the neck can cause arm weakness and pain.

 • Arthritis in the spine can cause bone spurs that pinch on nerves.